SOCIAL SECURITY 2023 UPDATE SSI FOR NYS RESIDENTS Individual $1,001/month Couple $1,475/month MAXIMUM TAXABLE…

 1. What is New York’s Spousal Right of Election?

-The surviving spouse of a New York decedent dying on or after September 1, 1992, has a personal Right of Election to the greater of $50,000, or one-third of the decedent’s net estate, calculated as of the decedent’s date of death.
-This pecuniary amount is known as the Elective Share.
+The surviving spouse of a New York decedent dying on or after September 1, 1992, has a personal Right of Election to the greater of $50,000, or one-third of the decedent’s net estate, calculated at the decedent’s date of death.
+This amount is known as the Elective Share.

-The surviving spouse has the Right of Election unless the right is waived, is not timely asserted, or if the surviving spouse engaged in disqualifying conduct such as abandonment, failure to support, and divorce.
+The surviving spouse has the Right of Election unless the right is waived, is not timely asserted, or if the surviving spouse engaged in disqualifying conduct such as:

 2. How is the Spousal Right of Election Exercised?

-The decedent’s Net Estate is calculated by including all probate assets (passing under a Last Will and Testament or via Intestacy), and certain non-probate assets (passing by operation of law), less debts, administration expenses, and funeral expenses.
-Estate taxes are not deducted.
+The decedent’s net estate is calculated by including all probate assets (passing under a Last Will and Testament or via Intestacy) and certain non-probate assets (passing by operation of law), less debts, estate administration expenses, and funeral expenses.
+Estate taxes aren’t deducted.
 These non-probate assets are known as Testamentary Substitutes.

-The surviving spouse is not entitled to interest on the Testamentary Substitutes during the course of the administration of the estate or to the specific property.
+The surviving spouse is not entitled to interest on the Testamentary Substitutes during the estate administration process or to the specific property.
 The surviving spouse is entitled to receive money representing the date of death value of the property on a pro-rata basis from the beneficiaries.

 4. What are Testamentary Substitutes?

-a.
-Gifts made in contemplation of death (revocable gifts which are subject to surviving a stated contingency);
+- Gifts made in contemplation of death (revocable gifts which are subject to surviving a stated contingency)

-b.
-Outright gifts made in the last year of the decedent’s life (excluding annual exclusion gifts and gifts of direct tuition and medical payments);
+- Outright gifts made in the last year of the decedent’s life (excluding annual exclusion gifts and gifts of direct tuition and medical payments)

-c.
-Totten Trusts (“In Trust For” bank accounts);
+- Totten Trusts (“In Trust For” bank accounts)

-f.
-Certain lifetime trusts and contracts (including annuities, but excluding life insurance); and
+- Certain lifetime trusts and contracts (including annuities but excluding life insurance)

 It’s easy to get confused about estate law and your spousal rights.
 Russo Law Group, P.C. can provide professional services to advise you.
 We invite you to take advantage of our comprehensive website as well as our free seminars and webinars to learn more about us.
 Please do not hesitate to contact us for a consultation with a NY estate planning attorney.